 Best known as Artistic Director of Vancouver’s Bard on the Beach Shakespeare Festival, Christopher Gaze has performed in England, the USA and across Canada.
 Born in England, he trained at the Bristol Old Vic Theatre School before coming to Canada in 1975 where he spent three seasons at the Shaw Festival.
 He moved to Vancouver in 1983 and in 1990 founded Bard on the Beach which he has since nurtured to become one of the most successful not-for-profit arts organizations in North America, with attendance exceeding 91,000.
 In addition to performing and directing for Bard, Christopher’s voice is heard regularly in cartoon series, commercials and on the radio.
 He also hosts Vancouver Symphony’s popular Tea & Trumpets series and their annual Christmas concerts.
 His many honours include Canada’s Meritorious Service Medal (2004), Honorary Doctorates from UBC & SFU, the Mayor’s Arts Award for Theatre (2011) and the Order of British Columbia (2012).
-In March 2015, he will be playing Frosch in Die Fledermaus for Vancouver Opera and in June he will direct the world premiere of CC Humphreys’ Shakespeare's Rebel for Bard on the Beach.
+In March 2015, he will be playing Frosch in Die Fledermaus for Vancouver Opera.
 A gifted public speaker, Christopher frequently shares his insights on Shakespeare and theatre with students, service organizations and businesses.

 Artistic Director & Founder